implse/Recursion/README.md

 `Backtracking` reduces the search space since we no longer have to follow down any paths we know are invalid.
 This is called `pruning`.
 We must be able to test partial solutions.

+If decisions doesn't work, step back and make another decision with different choice.

+`Backtracking` is often much faster than `brute force` enumeration of all complete candidates, because it can eliminate a larger number of candidates with a single test.

 ## Backtracking Approach